Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 \end{bmatrix}
 $$

-In 3D, our goal is to reach the following chassis speed (expressed in the robot frame):
+In 3D, our goal is to reach the following chassis velocity (expressed in the robot frame):

 $$
 \begin{matrix}